andrewbaxter/spaghettinuum/readme.md

 ## Self-hosting

-1. Do `cargo install spaghetitinuum`
+1. Do `cargo install spaghettinuum`
 2. Run `spagh_cli generate-config` to generate a config
 3. Run `spagh YOURCONFIG.json` to start the server